Tree Health Care in Austin, TX – Certified Arborist Tree Inspections, Treatment & Nutrient Care Services

 Covering the root collar creates long-term problems.
 Roots may begin growing upward into the added material, eventually circling the trunk in a process called girdling.
 Girdling roots can choke the tree over time.
 Constant contact between trunk tissue and moist soil also leads to decay and opens the tree to fungal infections.

-To correct this issue, arborists use a specialized tool called an air spade.
+To correct this issue, arborists use air spading services with a specialized tool called an air spade.
 The air spade directs compressed air into the soil, blowing it away without cutting or damaging roots and trunk tissue.
 This allows us to safely expose the buried root collar, restore natural airflow, and reduce the risk of disease.
 The longer a tree remains buried, the harder it is to correct, which is why early intervention matters.

 Compacted soil is one of the leading causes of tree decline in urban environments.
 Heavy clay soils, foot traffic, and construction all press soil particles tightly together, leaving little space for water and air to reach the roots.
 Without oxygen and moisture, roots cannot function properly, and trees begin to weaken.